-Theorem 1.5 [6] Let G be a connected graph with $h(G) \ge 2$.
-If there exists a unique component T of C(G) such that cfc(G) = h(G), then cfc(G) = h(G).
+Theorem 1.7 [6] Let G be a connected graph with $h(G) \ge 2$.
+If there exists a unique component T of C(G) satisfying (i) cfc(T) = h(G), (ii) T has an optimal conflict-free connection coloring such that one color is used only once, then cfc(G) = h(G).

-So, the problem of determining the value of cfc(G) for graphs G without bridges or cut-edges is completely solved.
+So, the problem of determining the value of cfc(G) for a graph G without bridges or cut-edges is completely solved.
 The rest graphs all have cut-edges.
-The extremal such graphs are trees for which every edge is a cut-edge.
+Such extremal graphs are trees for which every edge is a cut-edge.
 And by the above theorem, to determine the conflict-free connection number of general graphs relies on determining the conflict-free connection number of trees, with an error of only one.
 Next, we present some known results on the conflict-free connection number of trees.

-Lemma 1.6 [7] If P_n is a path on n vertices, then $cfc(P_n) = \lceil \log_2 n \rceil$.
+Lemma 1.8 [10] If P_n is a path on n vertices, then $cfc(P_n) = \lceil \log_2 n \rceil$.

-Lemma 1.7 [7] If T is a tree on n vertices with maximum degree $\Delta(T) \geq 3$ and diameter diam(T), then
+Lemma 1.9 [10] If T is a tree on n vertices with maximum degree $\Delta(T) \geq 3$ and diameter diam(T), then